 Table of Contents

 Much has been written about significant shifts in global labor markets, with talent shortages, heightened competition for digital and analytic skills across industries, employee turnover, and external mobility.
 Equal attention is being paid to ground-shaking shifts due to the seemingly rapid adoption of advanced technologies such as machine learning and artificial intelligence, which are trumpeted as threatening traditional work and jobs.
-At the same time, while reports of large-scale layoffs have continued, the significant post-pandemic reductions of recruiting or talent acquisition teams have seemingly quieted down.
+At the same time, while reports of large-scale layoffs have continued, the significant post-pandemic reductions in recruiting or talent acquisition teams have seemingly slowed.
 However, the issue is that those jobs have not returned, signaling a need to prepare for enterprise recruiting role changes.

 The realities facing recruiting teams

-Adding fuel to this fire, the recruiting function, which every manager and leader has ongoing exposure and experience with, is increasingly seen as a burdensome and tactical provider of suitable candidates for their open jobs.
+Adding fuel to this fire, the recruiting function, which every manager and leader has ongoing exposure to and experience with, is increasingly seen as a burdensome, tactical provider of suitable candidates for their open jobs.
 For example, CEOs report that hiring activity is the 3rd most “bureaucratic” process that they encounter in their regular work.
 Furthermore, only 32% of recruiting leaders are included in strategic planning activities such as corporate workforce planning.
 Budget and staff cuts become easier when any part of an HR function is perceived primarily as a cost center.
 These forces are driving a need for recruiting role changes.

 Technology is increasingly replacing recruiting tasks